 I primarily teach the graduate statistics sequence in Sociology as well as occasional other courses.
 I created the Sociology Summer Methods Camp with my amazing graduate student instructors Rebecca Johnson and Janet Xu.
-I also run a Sociology Statistics Reading Group which meets about every other week to read and discuss a paper from the literature.
+I also founded and run the Sociology Statistics Reading Group which meets about every other week to read and discuss a paper from the literature.

 - Sociology Summer Methods Camp

 - Soc592: Text as Data: Statistical Text Analysis for the Social Sciences (Spring 2019)

 - Soc500: Applied Social Statistics - Graduate (Fall 2018)

 - Soc400: Applied Social Statistics - Undergraduate (Fall 2018)

 - Soc401/504: Advanced Data Analysis for the Social Sciences (Spring 2017)

 - Soc320: Growing Up Poor Across America: An Introduction to Reasoning with Data (Fall 2016)

 - Soc400/500: Applied Social Science Statistics (Fall 2016)

 - Soc592: Text as Data: Statistical Text Analysis for the Social Sciences (Spring 2016)